saurabh285/RAG-Multimodal-ingestion/Discussion.md

 README's "Known limitations" for the full compute story — no GPU was available while building this, which shaped what I could validate.)

-My take: keep the current pipeline as the main path, since most of a URD is well-structured text.
-But I'd consider a ColPali-style index as a *secondary*, specialized retrieval path just for pages that are chart/infographic-heavy — flag those pages during ingestion (e.g. high image-to-text ratio, or using the same picture classifier already in this pipeline to detect chart-dense pages) and route them to a page-image index instead of, or in addition to, normal chunking.
+I'd keep the current pipeline as the main path, since most of a URD is well-structured text.
+Where I'd actually reach for ColPali is as a *secondary*, specialized retrieval path just for the chart/infographic-heavy pages — flag those during ingestion (high image-to-text ratio, or the same picture classifier already in this pipeline) and route them to a page-image index instead of, or alongside, normal chunking.